Juan321654/The-Weather-Teller/README.md

 ```

 ## Change Log
-for the post MVP I'm not doing the weather description fade in because the page will look too empty without them displaying right away
+for the post MVP I'm not doing the weather description fade in because the page will look too empty without them displaying right away and the background i chose macthes every icon for the wather, and i like it like this better than changing the background (not the icon) color depending on temperature.